prmncr/Wrappr/readme.md

 ## Installation

-Download latest version installer from [releases](https://github.com/prmncr/Wrappr/releases), and launch it!
+Download the latest version installer from [releases](https://github.com/prmncr/Wrappr/releases), and launch it!

 ## Building from sources